Azure/azure-sdk/docs/typescript/design.md

 Polling configuration may be used only in the absence of relevant retry-after headers from service, and otherwise should be ignored.

-{% include requirement/MUST id="ts-lro-prefix-methods" %} prefix method names which return a poller with either `begin` or `start`.
-Language-specific guidelines will dictate which verb to use.
+{% include requirement/MUST id="ts-lro-prefix-methods" %} prefix method names which return a poller with either `begin`.

 {% include requirement/MUST id="ts-lro-continuation" %} provide a way to instantiate a poller with the serialized state of another poller to begin where it left off, for example by passing the state as a parameter to the same method which started the operation, or by directly instantiating a poller with that state.